DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 rest of the article is written assuming that.
 You should update these paths as appropriate for your local system.

-After launching QtCreator do :menuselection:`File --> Open File or Project`
+After launching Qt Creator do :menuselection:`File --> Open File or Project`

 Then use the resulting file selection dialog to browse to and open this file: